 The fortress dates back to the second millennium BC and has faced many attacks, especially from the Ottoman Empire.
 The latter finally conquered it and burned it down in 1393.
 The story of the conquering and other important moments from the history of Tsaravets are now an audiovisual spectacle, called The Sound and Light Show.
 The show has been put on stage since 1985, and it consists of lasers, lights, music, and church bells.

 As you climb up, at the very top you will come across a church, the Patriarchal Cathedral of the Holy Ascension of God.
 Step inside and you will get to gaze at some very interesting, modern frescoes.

-The monument is dedicated to four kings from the Assen Dynasty (Assen, Peter, Kaloyan and Ivan Assen II).
-You can see their representation the large sword in the image below.
-This sword represents the power and the rise of Bulgaria in the medieval times.
+This monument is dedicated to four kings from the Assen Dynasty (Assen, Peter, Kaloyan, and Ivan Assen II).
+You can see their representation around the large sword in the image below.
+This sword represents the power and the rise of Bulgaria in medieval times.

 The Assen Dynasty Monument was built in 1985 when Bulgaria was celebrating 800 years since the rebellion of brothers Assen and Peter.

 The Assen Dynasty Monument is located at Sveta Gora, Veliko Tarnovo.

 In the evening, while we were walking through Marno Pole Park, we saw two guys heading to a stage.
 I followed them and asked if they knew what was happening there.